gregory-ledenev/EasyRoutingClusterSample/README.md

     Member [192.168.1.207]:5701 - 78278fe3-fdc3-4926-ac10-e870554b5659 this
 ]
 ```
+EasyRouting hides the complexity of forming a cluster, registering/unregistering nodes with it, etc.

 ***

 ## Step 3: Running Multiple Nodes

 Let’s extend this further and allow the app to run with multiple nodes.
 By passing in a port and a node name, we can
-allow starting* 1` several instances of the same application on the same host.
+allow starting  several instances of the same application on the same host.

 - If no arguments are given → node defaults to `"main"`, running on port `8080`.
 - Otherwise → node name = `"node<port>"` and it runs on the provided port.